Urkaz/UnusedNodeCleaner/README.md

 ![Logo Unused Node Cleaner](https://user-images.githubusercontent.com/521864/161403833-2de0e36b-2acb-48f4-b7d0-7ce002cd6cce.gif)

 # Unused Node Cleaner
-"Unused Node Cleaner" allows you to clean your blueprints from unused nodes that someone left somewhere and are still there to just distract you.
+"Unused Node Cleaner" allows you to clean your blueprints from unused nodes that someone left somewhere and are still there to distract you.

 **WARNING:** While the "Hide Unused" toggle is on, the plugin will disable the "Hide Unrelated" feature as the plugin uses the same engine functions to make the nodes fade out.